curlyparakeet/fox/Reggie.md

-# Reggie the Fox scarf
+# Reggie the Fox
 This patten should, in theory, make a Foxy hot water bottle cover.
-I've only done this pattern once (crocheting and making at the same time) so there ~~might~~ will be mistakes.
+I've only done this pattern once (crocheting and writing up at the same time) so there ~~might~~ will be mistakes.

 Pull requests to correct mistakes greatly appreciated.